logo

 William Carey University

-William Carey University is a Christian institution offering counseling degrees at the Tradition Campus located in Biloxi.
-Students can complete a Master of Science (MS) with a specialization in either Clinical Mental Health Counseling or School Counseling.
-Each degree program requires 60 credits, including a 27-credit shared counseling core that includes courses such as Counseling Theories and Group Counseling.
-Students must also complete 24 credits in the area of counseling specialization and nine elective credits.
-A wide range of elective courses are available, such as Advanced Studies in Addiction; Counseling with Children and Adolescents; and Psychopharmacology.
-Students must also complete three credits of supervised practicum and six to 12 credits of supervised internship.
-The degrees are designed to prepare students for careers in Mississippi in their respective areas of counseling specialization.
+William Carey University (WCU) is a Christian institution offering counseling degrees at its Tradition Campus in Biloxi.
+There, students can complete a Master of Science (MS) with a specialization in either Clinical Mental Health Counseling or School Counseling.
+Each degree program requires 60 credits, including a 27-credit shared counseling core, 24 credits in the area of counseling specialization, nine elective credits, three credits of supervised practicum, and six to 12 credits of supervised internship.
+The degree programs are designed to prepare students for careers in their respective areas of counseling specialization and provide the coursework to help students work toward state and national licensure.
+WCU’s counseling programs train students for counseling careers in professional, clinical, and religious care-based organizations designed to meet the needs of their community.

 Online and Hybrid Programs